Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: Discussion

-In this paper, we studied bipartite matching problems with diversity constraints.
+In this paper, we studied bipartite matching problems with proportional fairness constraints and diversity constraints.
 To the best of our knowledge, these constraints have not been considered particularly with the objective to maximize the number of platforms whose constraints are satisfied.
+Our algorithms exploited a connection to the hypergraph matching problem.
+Our algorithms generalize to the setting where each platform defines its own groups on the set of items.

-Our work leaves many open questions.
-Our approximation algorithm for Problem~\ref{prob:fair} violates the fairness constraints by a small amount; obtaining polynomial-time $O(\ell)$-approximation algorithm without violating the fairness constraints is an interesting open question.
-Designing a more efficient algorithm for Problem~\ref{prob:tree-base} and designing approximation algorithms for the case when the graph on the platforms is not a tree is also an open problem with many practical applications.
+Our approximation algorithm for the \propfair\ problem violates the fairness constraints by a small amount; obtaining a polynomial-time $O(\ell)$-approximation algorithm without violating the fairness constraints is an interesting open question.